 The quality of undergraduate education has become a central question in academic and policy circles in recent decades.
 But how do we define quality?
 And how can we measure it?
 While many actors in the higher education arena are grappling with these issues, we believe it is crucial for faculty to be a leading voice in the quality conversation.
-Thus, the Measuring College Learning Project (MCL) aims to engage faculty in defining learning outcomes and developing possible ways to measure them.
-While a number of tools exist to measure students' generic skills, we lack subject-specific tools that truly reflect faculty goals for student learning.
-To respond to this need, MCL will focus on developing tools that can measure subject-specific skills and competencies.
+The SSRC’s Measuring College Learning project, with support from the Bill & Melinda Gates Foundation and the Teagle Foundation, brings faculty into the quality conversation by engaging them in consensus-driven discussions about learning outcomes and assessment in higher education.

 For more information and updates about the Measuring College Learning Project, visit highered.ssrc.org.